 - Once the potatoes are done cooking and pressure has fully released, drain off the water and transfer back to the pot.
 Use a fork or potato masher to combine the potatoes with one tablespoon of the coconut oil and the 1/4 cup of almond milk.
 Continue mashing until the potatoes are smooth then set aside.

 - In a skillet over medium-low heat, melt the remaining 2 tablespoons of coconut oil.
 Add apples and the 2 cups of chopped pecans.
 Stir to coat everything in the oil and continue to cook until apples are softened, about 10 minutes.

-- Meanwhile, whisk together 1/4 C maple syrup, 1/2 teaspoon of the cinnamon, allspice, and cloves.
+- Meanwhile, whisk together the maple syrup, cinnamon, allspice, and cloves.
 Once the apple/pecan mixture is done cooking, stir this into it and transfer to a pie dish.
 Top with the mashed sweet potato (I like to use a fork to add patterns to the top of mine) and bake for about 40 minutes or until the top is lightly browned.

 - Once the pie is finished, top with the candied pecans.
 I did a simple pattern on my pie and decided to save some pecans to snack on but you can add as many as you like.
 Serve while still warm.

 Update: The most recent time I made this, I swapped out the 2 cups of chopped pecans in the filling (not the candied pecan topping) for a few handfuls of frozen cranberries.
 I actually prefer it this way and will be doing it like this going forward!
 We served it hot and topped with vanilla ice cream.